ayusharora45/ayusharora45/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a System Enginner with Tata Consultancy Services Ltd.
+- 🔭 I’m currently working as a System Engiener with Tata Consultancy Services Ltd.
 **🌱 I’m currently learning ...
 **👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...